How can your globe-trotting be regenerative?

 MaRi’s Travel Story

-One of my biggest frustrations as a traveler, was being unable to find access to off-the-beaten track communities and cultural experiences away from the tourist traps.
+One of my biggest frustrations as a traveler, was being unable to find access to off-the-beaten track communities and cultural experiences away from tourist traps or performance spirituality and self-growth retreats.

 During group retreats I had to adhere to a pre-determined itinerary and cultural experiences that were not always providing me with opportunities to connect with locals in a way that I wanted.
 Some group leaders even prohibited such contact, mediating all the interactions and preventing future relationship building.